redcanaryco/atomic-red-team/execution-frameworks/Invoke-AtomicRedTeam/README.md

 Invoke-AtomicTest T1117 -TimeoutSeconds 15
 ```

-If the attack commands do not exit (return) within in the specified `-TimeoutSeconds` the process and it's children will be forcefully terminated.
+If the attack commands do not exit (return) within in the specified `-TimeoutSeconds`, the process and it's children will be forcefully terminated.
 The default value of `-TimeoutSeconds` is 120.
 This allows the `Invoke-AtomicTest` script to move on to the next test.

 #### Execute All Tests